ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 ![Execution time of DB queries in stable 4.1 environment](http://ahadas.github.io/images/ovirt_scale/master-self_time.png)

 This work:

 * Takes for granted that the monitoring in oVirt hinders its scalability.
-* Does not address hosts monitoring (but only VMs monitoring).
+* Does not change hosts monitoring.
 * Does not refer to other optimizations that do not improve monitoring of a stable system.

 # Changes